The Best 4 Megaphones

 Indeed, the Pre-Columbian ruins of Tiwanaku include what could possibly be stone precursors to the megaphone (they still work as such to this day).

 Even the invention of the modern megaphone is subject to some dispute.
-Two 17th century inventors, the English mathematician, diplomat and sometime spy Samuel Morland and the German Jesuit polymath Athanasius Kircher are both credited with the creation of the first megaphone.
+Two 17th century inventors, the English mathematician, diplomat and sometime spy Samuel Morland and the German Jesuit polymath Athanasius Kircher are both credited with the creation of the first one.
 It seems likely that both men invented similar devices independently of one another, but at around the same time.

 The term ‘megaphone’ was first used to describe an invention by Thomas Edison, who in 1878 was attempting to create a device that would be beneficial to people with hearing difficulties.